This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 And what makes it great for bike touring is the high level of ventilation to keep your head perfectly cool hour after hour.

-There are 21 vents altogether expertly positioned around the helmet to make Smith’s VaporFit system, complete with AirEvac channels which promote breathability and airflow without your eye wear fogging up.
+There are 21 vents altogether expertly positioned around the helmet to make Smith’s VaporFit system, complete with AirEvac channels that promote breathability and airflow without your eyewear fogging up.

 It’s available in a choice of 6 different color options, including some two and three tone ones.
 They all feature black adjustable straps under the chin and around your ears.